 Check out this list of healthy substitutes for your meals!

-If you’re not the type to eat healthy, it may seem impossible to cut back on junk food.
-But there are plenty of easy ways to put your meals on a healthier path without losing our on pleasure.
+If you’re not the type to eat healthily, it may seem impossible to cut back on junk food.
+But there are plenty of easy ways to put your meals on a healthier path without losing ours on pleasure.

 - Swap out the deep-fried foods for some healthier alternatives.
 Instead of greasy french fries, try some baked tater tots or sweet potato fries.
 Try not to use deep-fried foods as a go-to snack option, because fried foods are high in (unhealthy) fat, salt and calories.
 Add them in sparingly as a treat instead of as your main course.